exceeder/crowd-ui/exchange/README.md

   only one bid is accepted, if multiple bids arrive from the same corp for the same offer, latest wins.
 5. Subscribe to `exchange.balances.superhero` to receive your balances after each round, in form `{ slot: 'superhero', units:0, bought: 5, price: 40, balance: 10050 }`
+6. When players login, they can invest.
+Usually, and dividends are paid e.g. $0.20 per share per quarter.
+Here, game assumes invested amount represents shares, and registered company distributes in dividends 10% of everything it owns, proportionally to invested amounts, with each turn.